With all the things to do in Panama, it’s easy to see why it’s becoming a travelers’ favorite.

 A quintessential tropical country, Panama has two seasons: the dry season from December to April, and the rainy season.
 Visiting Panama in the rainy season implies more difficult conditions on the road, but also cheaper prices.

 Please note that while on the Pacific coast the distinction between dry and rainy season is very clear, the same can’t be said for the Caribbean coast, where rain occurs on a regular basis also on the so-called dry season.

 The only international airport in Panama is that of Panama City.
 You will be issued a 90 days visa upon arrival but will be required to show proof of departure from the country in the form of a plane ticket back to your home country.

 Crossing the border

 The only border crossing in Panama is that with Costa Rica.
-The process of crossing the border is relatively easy, provided that visitors show proof that they are leaving the country.
+The process of crossing the border is relatively easy, provided that you show proof that you are leaving the country.

-Read more about border crossing in Latin America on my post “How to – questions and answers on Latin America border crossing.”
+Make sure to read my post How to – questions and answers on Latin America border crossing.

-The only way to get from Panama to Colombia is thus to either take a flight or to sail across San Blas (which anyways is one of the top things to do in Panama).
+The only way to get from Panama to Colombia is thus to either take a flight or to sail across San Blas.
 There used to be a ferry service but it was recently suspended until further notice.

 The official currency in Panama is the US dollar.
 This makes things a whole lot easier for travelers.
-One thing to point out though is that there still are some coins which are not accepted in the US.
+One thing to point out though is that there still are some coins that circulate in Panama which are not accepted in the US.